Thick Forests: Parameterisation

-Here we consider parameterising $G$ by the \emph{treewidth} of the thin graph.
+Here we consider parameterising by the \emph{treewidth} of the thin graph.
 Treewidth measures how treelike a graph is.
 Let $\sW_k$ be the class of graphs with treewidth at most $k$.

+In section~\ref{ss:btw def} we will review the ideas.
+We note that computing treewidth is NP-hard, even when restricted to co-bipartite graphs~\cite{ACP}.
+There is an $\cO(n^{k+2})$ XP algorithm~\cite{ACP} for obtaining a tree decomposition of width at most $k$, if one exists, but known FPT algorithms only give approximations~\cite{BelFur}.

-We review the ideas in section~\ref{ss:btw def} below.
-Then $\sW_1=\sF$, and we have shown that $\thksf\sF$ is a tractable class of graphs.
-So we are interested in how far our results might extend to $\thksf{\sW_k}$ for small $k>1$.
+Treewidth is an important parameterisation of graphs, because of its application in algorithmic meta-theorems~\cite{MSOLiii}.
+Our interest in $\sW_k$ here is that the class $\sW_1=\sF$, and we have shown that $\thksf\sF$ is a tractable class.
+So we ask which of our results above can be extended to $\thksf{\sW_k}$ for small $k>1$.

-Treewidth is one of the most important parameterisations of graphs, because of the uses of the theory of graph minors in algorithmic meta-theorems~\cite{MSOLiii}.
-Below we recall the definition via tree decompositions, but equivalent definitions exist \cite{Heggernes}.
-For further information and references to original work see \cite{TG,pka}.
-We give an application to a counting problem on thick graphs.

-Here we consider $\thksf{\sW_k}$ when $k>1$.
-Computing the treewidth $k$ is NP-hard, even when restricted to co-bipartite graphs~\cite{ACP}.
-There is an $\cO(n^{k+2})$ XP algorithm~\cite{ACP} for obtaining a tree decomposition of width $k$ if one exists, but known FPT algorithms only give approximations~\cite{BelFur}.
-However, the classes \thksf{\sW_k} have an NP-complete recognition problem for all $k>1$ by Theorem~\ref{thm:MacYu}, since $\sW_2\subseteq\sW_k$ includes the triangle.
-Whether the class $\thksf{\sW_k\cap\sT}$ has polynomial time recognition for any $k>1$ is unclear.
+Unfortunately, the classes \thksf{\sW_k} already have an NP-complete recognition problem for $k>1$ by Lemma~\ref{lem:trianglerecog}, since $\sW_k$ includes the triangle for all $k>1$.
+Whether the class $\thksf{\sW_2\cap\sT}$ has polynomial time recognition we leave as an open question, but this seems possible, since $\sW_2$ contains only series-parallel graphs.
+In particular, $\sW_2\cap\sT$ contains all cycles $C_\ell$ with $\ell>3$, which do have polynomial time recognition from~Cor.~\ref{cor:subdivision}.

-As for counting, we know that this is intractable for colourings by Lemma~\ref{lem:Nonforests}, for any $G\notin\thksf\sF$.
-However, we will show in section~\ref{ss:btw is} that we can exactly count independent sets in $\thksf{\sW_k}$ provided a decomposition of $G$ with thin graph $H\in\sW_k$ is given.
+Though we cannot recognise $G\in\thksf\sW_k$ in general, we may still be able to use this characterisation of $G$ for algorithmic purposes provided a decomposition of $G$ with thin graph $H\in\sW_k$ is given.
+This is true of many other NP-complete graph parameters, clique-width~for example~\cite{KLM}.
+In this vein, we will show in section~\ref{ss:btw is} that we can count independent sets exactly in $\thksf{\sW_k}$.

-If we require $G\in\sW_k$, rather than $H\in\sW_k$, many thick classes become tractable by Courcelle's theorem~\cite{MSOLiii}, since they can be expressed in monadic second-order logic.
-For example, recognition of \thksf{\sB|\sW_k} is in FPT with parameter $k$.
-However, this is less interesting than it appears, since treewidth is at least the size of the largest clique.
-So the thick vertices in $G$ must all be of size at most $k$.
-Moreover, counting independent sets and colourings is in FPT for all graphs of treewidth $k$~\cite{DST}.
+As for counting colourings, we know by Lemma~\ref{lem:Nonforests} that this is intractable for $G\notin\thksf\sF$, that is, $G\notin\thksf{\sW_1}$.
+So counting colourings in \thksf{W_k} is intractable for any $k>1$.